 MathML designates that almost all elements can be used as an XML linking element.
-The only elements which cannot serve as linking elements are those such as the <sep/> element which exist primarily to disambiguate other MathML constructs and in general do not correspond to any part of a typical visual rendering.
-The full list of exceptional elements which cannot be used as linking elements is given below in table 7.1.5.1.
+The only elements that cannot serve as linking elements are those such as the sepelement, which exist primarily to disambiguate other MathML constructs and in general do not correspond to any part of a typical visual rendering.
+The full list of exceptional elements that cannot be used as linking elements is given in the table below.

+Table 7.1: MathML elements that cannot be linking elements.

 '''

-Table 7.1: MathML elements which cannot be linking elements.

-<mprescripts/> <none/> <sep/>

-<malignmark/> <maligngroup/>
+mprescripts none sep malignmark maligngroup

 '''